Frozen (2013 film): Plot

-Princess Elsa of Arendelle has naturally occurring magical powers of ice and snow.
+Princess Elsa of Arendelle has naturally occurring magical powers, allowing her to create ice and snow.
 After she accidentally injures her younger sister Anna with her magic, their parents bring them to a colony of trolls led by Grand Pabbie.
 He heals Anna and erases her memories of Elsa's magic.
 The king and queen decide that until Elsa learns to control her powers, they will close the castle gates and isolate her.
-Years of isolation creates a rift between the sisters and, when they are adolescents, their parents are killed at sea.
+Years of isolation create a rift between the sisters and, when they are adolescents, their parents die in a shipwreck.

 On Elsa's coronation day, the castle gates open to the public for the first time.
 Visiting dignitaries include the handsome Prince Hans of the Southern Isles, with whom Anna falls in love at first sight.
 Hans proposes to Anna, but Elsa objects to the marriage and lashes out, accidentally revealing her powers to the terrified court.
 Accused of witchcraft by the scheming Duke of Weselton, Elsa flees to the North Mountain and feels free for the first time.
 She builds an ice palace and decides to live a hermit's life, unaware that her magic has plunged Arendelle into an eternal winter.

 Anna ventures out to find Elsa, leaving Hans in command.
 She meets an ice courier named Kristoff and his reindeer, Sven, and convinces them to bring her to the North Mountain.
 On the way they meet Olaf, a living snowman created by Elsa's magic, who agrees to guide them.
 At the ice palace, Anna tells Elsa about what has become of Arendelle.
-Elsa's fear makes her hit Anna with ice, accidentally freezing her heart.
-In desperation, Elsa creates a giant snow monster and casts Anna out of the castle to keep her safe.
+Elsa's fear makes her accidentally hit Anna with ice again, freezing her heart.
+Unknowing of this, Elsa creates a giant snow monster in desperation and casts Anna out of the castle to keep her safe.